Profesor08/svg-sprite-plugin/README.md

 ### Webpack Plugin

 The Webpack plugin supports **watch mode** and will regenerate sprite files when source SVGs are modified.
 During production builds, it integrates with Webpack's asset pipeline to output optimized sprite files.

+### Rsbuild Plugin

+The Rsbuild plugin runs in **development mode** (`dev`).
+It watches for file changes in the specified directories and regenerates the sprite(s) on-the-fly, integrating with Rsbuild's development server.

 ---